hannaalemu/cookie-stand/README.md

 ## About

 This project is about a cookie stand business designed to log the number of customers and cookies sold per hour.
+It also includes a homepage designed to give general information about the business.

 Hanna Alemu